cosmos/sdk-tutorials/academy/golang-intro/4_control.md

 >= greater or equal
 ```

 The `if` statement is also used for error handling.
-So, you will often see code like:
+You will often see code like:

 ```golang
  if err != nil {